xpiyush14/AI-Health-Recommendation-System-/README.md

 Display Results: The results are dynamically rendered on the frontend within interactive modals, providing a clean and organized view of the health recommendations.

 # ⚠️ Disclaimer
 This AI Health Recommendation System is intended for informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a qualified healthcare provider with any questions you may have regarding a medical condition.

+This AI Health Recommendation System is intended for informational purposes only.
+It is not a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of a qualified healthcare provider with any questions you may have regarding a medical condition.